fish-face/door-restorer/README.md

 **Interact**: Space/Return/E, followed by direction.
 When you are holding a door, this throws the door.
-When used on an open door, this closes the door.
-When used on a closed door, this picks up the door.
+When used on a door, this tries to pick up the door.

 **Undo**: U. Useful if you fall into a pit, or get stuck.

 **Reset**: R.

+**Mouse**: *Left Click* to move in the direction of the mouse pointer, *Right click* to pick up/throw a door in the direction of the mouse pointer.